Norway - Climate

 Not all projects are screened against the Rio markers; this funding falls into the ‘not screened’ category.

-Funding marked with the Rio markers represented 16% of Norway’s bilateral allocable ODA, below the DAC average of 23%.
-This puts Norway in 21st-place among DAC donors.
-Unlike most DAC donors, however, the majority of Norway’s climate funding is channeled to projects marked as targeting climate change as ‘principal’ objective: Principal climate funding represented 10% of Norway’s bilateral ODA, above the DAC average of 7% (though down from 14% in 2018).
+Funding marked with the Rio markers represented 17% of Norway’s bilateral allocable ODA, below the DAC average of 23%.
+This puts Norway in 19th place among DAC donors.
+Unlike most DAC donors, however, the majority of Norway’s climate funding is channeled to projects targeting climate change as a ‘principal’ objective: Principal climate funding represented 12% of Norway’s bilateral ODA, above the DAC average of 9%.

-In its 2021 ODA budget, the Norwegian government allocated NOK1.5 billion (US$166 million) to its budget line for ‘climate, environment and oceans’.
-In addition, NOK3.5 billion (US$394 million) was budgeted for ‘business development, agriculture, and renewable energy’.
-Of this, NOK399 million (US$45 million) was earmarked for renewable energy specifically.
-In 2020, funds were reshuffled as a result of the COVID-19 pandemic, money was redeployed from initiatives and programs halted as a result of the crisis.
+In its 2022 ODA budget, the Norwegian government allocated NOK1.8 billion (US$193 million) to its budget line for ‘climate, environment, and oceans’.
+In addition, NOK5.4 billion (US$569 million) was budgeted for ‘business development, agriculture, and renewable energy’.
+Of this, NOK816 million (US$87 million) was earmarked for renewable energy specifically, this number almost doubled compared to 2021.
+In 2020 and 2021, funds were reshuffled because of the COVID-19 pandemic, money was redeployed from initiatives and programs halted as a result of the crisis.
 This has included reallocation of some of Norway’s climate-related funding.

-In addition to these funds, provided by the Ministry of Foreign Affairs (MFA), Norway’s largest climate-finance initiative is the Norwegian International Climate and Forest Initiative (NICFI), funded with NOK2.9 billion per year (US$330 million) for emissions reduction and climate adaptation in partner countries.
+In addition to these funds, provided by the Ministry of Foreign Affairs (MFA), Norway’s largest climate-finance initiative is the Norwegian International Climate and Forest Initiative (NICFI), funded with NOK3.0 billion per year (US$319 million) for emissions reduction and climate adaptation in partner countries.

-Within Norway’s overall development policy, the fight against climate change is both a cross-cutting issue (along human rights, women’s rights and gender equality, and anti-corruption) and one of five thematic priority areas (‘climate, renewable energy and the environment’).
-According to its 2016 white paper on ‘Common responsibility for a common future – the Sustainable Development Goals and Norwegian Development Policy’, renewable energies occupy a crucial place in Norway’s development cooperation for climate.
-In 2020, the government committed to increasing its efforts for climate adaptation, prevention and the fight against hunger, making this a key focus area in Norwegian development work.
-The overall goal of this work is to strengthen developing countries' ability to resist and adapt to climate-related dangers and natural disasters.
+Within Norway’s overall development policy, the fight against climate change is both a cross-cutting issue (along human rights, women’s rights and gender equality, and anti-corruption) and one of five thematic priority areas (‘climate, renewable energy, and the environment’).
+The government has expressed that they want to unify climate and development policy and prioritize renewable energy, a renewal of the rainforest investment and funds for climate adaptation.
+According to its 2016 white paper on ‘Common responsibility for a common future – the Sustainable Development Goals and Norwegian Development Policy,’ renewable energies occupy a crucial place in Norway’s development cooperation for climate.
+The overall goal of Norway’s work is to strengthen developing countries' ability to resist and adapt to climate-related dangers and natural disasters.
 The government is dedicated to designing Norwegian climate financing so that it contributes to transformative measures with verifiable climate effect.

-High share of funding went to project with action against climate change as their principal goal; focus is on mitigation
+High share of funding went to projects with action against climate change as their principal goal

-Of the US$488 million spent on climate-related activities in 2019, US$295 million was spent on projects that targeted action against climate change as a ‘principal’ goal, down from US$473 million in 2018 (see box for more information).
-This represented 10% of Norway’s bilateral allocable ODA, above the DAC average of 7%.
-The remaining US$193 million (4% of bilateral allocable ODA) went to projects targeting climate as a ‘significant’ objective (DAC average: 16%).
+Of the US$554 million spent on climate-related activities in 2020, US$415 million was spent on projects that targeted action against climate change as a ‘principal’ goal.
+This represented 12% of Norway’s bilateral allocable ODA, above the DAC average of 9%.
+The remaining US$138 million (4% of bilateral allocable ODA) went to projects targeting climate as a ‘significant’ objective (DAC average: 14%).
 This is in stark contrast to other donors, who tend to invest larger amounts in programs targeting climate as a significant goal.
-77% of Norway’s bilateral allocable ODA did not target climate change or was not screened against the Rio markers in 2019 (DAC average: 77%).
+83% of Norway’s bilateral allocable ODA did not target climate change or was not screened against the Rio markers in 2020 (DAC average: 77%).

-In 2019, US$430 million of Norway’s climate-related ODA went to projects supporting climate change mitigation, higher than the US$123 million funding that went to projects supporting climate-change adaptation.
-This included US$65 million (or 13% of total climate-related funding) which went to projects that contributed both to adaptation and mitigation.
+In 2020, US$405 million of Norway’s climate-related ODA went to projects supporting climate change mitigation, higher than the US$200 million funding that went to projects supporting climate-change adaptation.
+US$52 million (or 9% of total climate-related funding) went to projects that contributed both to adaptation and mitigation.

-Almost half (49%) of Norway’s climate-related funding went to projects related to environmental protection.
-This is consistent with the large share of Norway’s ODA that was spent on projects with climate as a principal objective.
-It was followed by funding for energy (35%) and agriculture (7%).
+More than half (53%) of Norway’s climate-related funding went to projects related to environmental protection.
+It was followed by funding for agriculture (14%) and energy (13%).

 Norway significantly increased contributions to GCF and GEF over the past two years